MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Set the parameter net.ipv4.tcp_retries2 to '15' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_retries2 = 15` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_retries2 = 15`.
 This is recommended for all Application VM OS in SAP workloads.

 Learn more about [App Server Instance - AppIpv4Retries2 (Set the parameter net.ipv4.tcp_retries2 to '15' in the Application VM OS in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019722#:~:text=To%20check%20for%20current%20values%20of%20certain%20TCP%20tuning).

 ### See the parameter net.ipv4.tcp_keepalive_probes to '9' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_keepalive_probes = 9` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_keepalive_probes = 9`.
 This setting is recommended for all Application VM OS in SAP workloads.

 Learn more about [App Server Instance - AppIPV4Probes (See the parameter net.ipv4.tcp_keepalive_probes to '9' in the Application VM OS in SAP workloads)](/azure/virtual-machines/workloads/sap/high-availability-guide).

 ### Set the parameter net.ipv4.tcp_tw_recycle to '0' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_tw_recycle = 0` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_tw_recycle = 0`.
 This setting is recommended for all Application VM OS in SAP workloads.

 Learn more about [App Server Instance - AppIpv4Recycle (Set the parameter net.ipv4.tcp_tw_recycle to '0' in the Application VM OS in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019722#:~:text=To%20check%20for%20current%20values%20of%20certain%20TCP%20tuning).